List of EastEnders characters introduced in 2025: Joel Marshall

 Joel Marshall, portrayed by Max Murray, is the son of Ross Marshall (Alex Walkinshaw), Vicki Fowler's (Alice Haig) boyfriend.
 He arrives in Walford for the funeral of Vicki's uncle Martin Fowler (James Bye) alongside Vicki and his father on 31 March 2025.
 Murray's casting was announced the same day as Haig's and Walkinshaw's on 22 February 2025.
 Vicki's arrival alongside Ross and Joel's is due to "cause a stir" for the residents of Walford who believed that Vicki was still in a relationship with her long-term boyfriend, Spencer Moon (Christopher Parker).
 The new arrivals are due to come as a shock to Sharon Watts (Letitia Dean) and Spencer's brother, Alfie Moon (Shane Richie).
 Speaking of his role, Murray said: "It's an absolute privilege and honour to be joining such a wonderful production full of a lovely cast and crew.
 I'm really looking forward to introducing Joel to EastEnders viewers and telling his story."

 Executive producer Chris Clenshaw spoke about Haig's, Walkinshaw's and Murray's castings: "We're delighted to have the very talented Alice, Alex and Max with us.
 Vicki is back under the most tragic of circumstances, representing her distraught mum, Michelle, and she's changed a lot since we last saw her.
 We're excited to let viewers get reacquainted with Vicki and to introduce Ross and Joel to the Square.
 It won't be long before Vicki and this new branch of the Fowler family are making waves in Walford."
+On 16 October 2025, it was announced that Joel would leave EastEnders after his storyline concluded.
+A source told Radio Times that Murray would depart after a storyline which would "leave viewers on the edge of their seats".
+In April 2026, it was announced that Murray had resumed filming and Joel would return later in the summer.
+Joel returned on 16 July 2026, alongside his estranged mother, Cleo, portrayed by Murray's real-life maternal aunt Mazz Murray.